top of page

 (Apis mellifera) - 3/8" - 5/8" (medium-sized)

-Despite their name, European honey bees originated in tropical Africa.
+Honey bees originated in tropical Africa.
 They were brought to the Americas 350 years ago by European colonists, who domesticated them for honey and beeswax production.
 With time, the bees became naturalized and spread throughout the United States.
 Once plentiful in the Western World, in the past decade honey bees have experienced a swift drop in numbers in both Europe and the United States.
 In 2006, American beekeepers began reporting a 30% or greater yearly decline in honey bee populations.
-Honey bees' value as pollinators of commercial crops is estimated in billions of dollars annually.
+Honey bees' value as pollinators is estimated in billions of dollars annually.
 They are essential to the pollination of crops as diverse as onions, fruit trees, strawberries and almonds.

-Of the 20,000 species of bees worldwide. only a handful have proven capable of domestication; honey bees are one of these.
+Of the 20,000 species of bees worldwide. only a handful have proven capable of semi-domestication; honey bees are one of these.
 Honey bees are social animals with highly complex communal lives.
-Their well-organized colonies can contain tens of thousands of honey bees, which makes them particularly well-suited for domestication.
-Apiaries and farms currently develop honey bee colonies both for the production of honey and for crop pollination.
+Their well-organized colonies can contain tens of thousands of honey bees, which makes them particularly well-suited for honey production in apiaries and for crop pollination.

 Honey bees can rove 1 to 5 miles in a single day.
 Rockefeller Park thus provides a buffer zone for Stone Barns' bees, allowing them to forage on nearby land safeguarded from pesticides and other agents harmful to bees.
 In Rockefeller Park, honey bees are among the earliest bees to emerge in spring; in early March, honey bees can be spied foraging on skunk cabbage flowers when snow still lies on the ground.
 During summer, the bees forage in large numbers in the park on mountain mint, dogbane and milkweed.
 Honey bees remain visible in the park through mid-October, feeding on purple New England asters and other wildflowers.
 They are among the last bees to disappear as cold weather arrives.